ktountas/L1-Norm-Algorithms/README.md

 ## MATLAB Implementation:

-The entry point for the matrix algorithm is the file l1_pca_example.m.
+The entry point for the matrix decomposition algorithm is the file l1_pca_example.m.
-The entry point for the tensor algorithm is the file ir_tensor_l1pca_example.m.
+The entry point for the tensor decomposition algorithm is the file ir_tensor_l1pca_example.m.

 We have tested the code on MatlabR2019a.
 The prerequisite packages to run it are:
 - Tensor Toolbox Version 2.6 (can be downloaded from: http://www.sandia.gov/~tgkolda/TensorToolbox/index-2.6.html)